aterreno/scientific-calculator/NOTES.md

 - Absolutely insane power in automating writing unit tests, amazing
 - Absolutely insane for automating documentation
 - Limits on picking up latest versions, but could be fixed perhaps with better prompting
+- Spotted a problem with elixir code base; validation on incoming json, if it's a string